 Application packets for the Ph.D. may be secured by contacting the Office of Research Doctoral Programs.
 Printable forms also are available on the Seminary Web site (www.nobts.edu/research).
 Potential applicants should review carefully all degree admission requirements before requesting an application.
 Those requirements are enumerated on the following pages.
-Completed applications must be submitted to the Office of Research Doctoral Programs no later than February 15 for August admission and September 15 for January admission.
-The following items must accompany the application by the February 15 or September 15 deadline:
+Completed applications must be submitted to the Office of Research Doctoral Programs no later than February 1 for August admission and September 1 for January admission.
+The following items must accompany the application by the February 1 or September 1 deadline:

-- Signed application form complete with all supporting documentation (Statement of Call and Commitment, Ethical Conduct, Church Endorsement, Health Certificate, Proof of Immunization, 4 reference forms) - Application fee - Verification of GRE verbal, quantitative, and analytical writing scores - Official transcripts from all colleges, universities, and seminaries - Written plan for completion of course prerequisites such as languages and hours in the major - Graded research paper from the master's degree program - International students should see the section "International Students" for additional requirements
+- Signed application form complete with all supporting documentation (Statement of Call and Commitment, Ethical Conduct, Church Endorsement, Transfer of Credit Request Form, Health Certificate, Proof of Immunization, 4 reference forms) - Application fee - Verification of GRE verbal, quantitative, and analytical writing scores - Official transcripts from all colleges, universities, and seminaries - Written plan for completion of course prerequisites such as languages and hours in the major - Graded research paper from the master's degree program - International students should see the section "International Students" for additional requirements